 Duties: The Communication Officer of the is required to develop, implement and evaluate the Assembly’s marketing and communication strategies including public relations and website content.
 Duties include using communication as a vital component to inform the general public of the initiatives of the Tobago Youth Assembly.

-Question: What is the deadline for the submission of applications?
+Question: What is the deadline for the submission of applications for participants?

 - The deadline for applications is July 31, 2020.